-- 2.1 The pupil and their Parents (if available) will be asked to attend the disciplinary meeting.
-The pupil may also be accompanied by a member of staff of their choice.
-Where the complaint concerns the behaviour of the Parents, the pupil will not generally be expected to attend the meeting and this procedure applies to the Parents only. - 2.2 The person who undertook the investigation will be in attendance to explain the circumstances of the complaint and their investigation and an additional member of staff will be present to minute the meeting. - 2.3 If the Parents or the pupil have any special needs or disability which call for additional facilities or adjustments (e.g. parking or the provision of documents in large print or other accessible format) those requirements should be made known to the School so that appropriate arrangements can be made. - 2.4 If a Parent is unable to attend because of, for example, travel and working commitments, the School will make reasonable alternative arrangements to ensure the Parent can be involved, remotely if necessary, with the disciplinary process and their child's education.
+- 2.1 The pupil and his / her Parents (if available) will be asked to attend the disciplinary meeting with the Head.
+The pupil may also be accompanied by a member of staff of his / her choice.
+Where the complaint concerns the behaviour of the Parents, the pupil will not generally be expected to attend the meeting and this procedure applies to the Parents only. - 2.2 The person who undertook the investigation will be in attendance to explain the circumstances of the complaint and his / her investigation and an additional member of staff will be present to minute the meeting. - 2.3 The School may determine that the most appropriate way for matters to be correctly recorded is by the digital recording of any interview.
+In this case, the School will be responsible for sharing a digital file of the whole recording with all parties concerned for their record. - 2.4 If the Parents or the pupil have any special needs or disability which call for additional facilities or adjustments (e.g. parking or the provision of documents in large print or other accessible format) those requirements should be made known to the Head so that appropriate arrangements can be made. - 2.5 If a Parent is unable to attend because of, for example, travel and working commitments, the School will make reasonable alternative arrangements to ensure the Parent can be involved, remotely if necessary, with the disciplinary process and their child's education.